Working Groups

 Women and Leadership in the Humanities

-The goal of this group — open to colleagues across gender, rank and discipline — is to provide a forum for informed and supportive conversation about women’s career trajectories and their experience of leadership roles, broadly defined, in the academy.
+The goal of this group — open to colleagues across gender, rank and discipline — was to provide a forum for informed and supportive conversation about women’s career trajectories and their experience of leadership roles, broadly defined, in the academy.